 Yuccas are characterized by their dense, closely-formed rosettes that contain multiple thin, closely-spaced leaves.
 These are often edged by white, curly hairs.
 Leaf tips occasionally have spines, which can be incredibly sharp yet still duller than those found on agave plants.

 A mature yucca plant can grow as tall as 30 feet and as wide as 25 feet with their various offsets.
 Smaller yucca types will only be about two to four feet tall and wide.
 There is a great deal of variation between the many yucca plants.

 There are slight variations between all the different yucca varieties, but all have the ability to grow tall and to branch out.
 However, in some super dry locations, yucca plants will remain compact in order to conserve energy.

 Yucca trees grow slowly, storing water in their bulbous bases or their dense trunks.
 They are incredibly drought-tolerant and need very little maintenance to survive.
 As a result, a yucca plant is a top contender in a natural garden in the south.

-Just keep in mind that the toughness of the yucca can be a bit of a drawback – some gardeners have a difficult time removing them once their roots have become established!
+Just keep in mind that the toughness of the yucca cane can be a bit of a drawback – some gardeners have difficulty removing them once their roots have become established!

 Common Varieties of Yucca Plants